Kathy Hochul: 2014

-After her departure from Congress, Hochul worked as a government relations executive for the Buffalo-based M&T Bank.

 In 2014, Robert Duffy announced that he would not run for reelection as lieutenant governor.
-Incumbent Governor Cuomo was running for a second term.
-After Duffy's announcement, Cuomo named Hochul as his choice for lieutenant governor.
+Incumbent Governor Andrew Cuomo was running for a second term.
+After Duffy's announcement, Cuomo named Hochul—who had been working as a government relations executive for M&T Bank—as his choice for lieutenant governor.
 On May 22, 2014, the delegates to the state Democratic convention formally endorsed Hochul for lieutenant governor.

 In September, Cuomo and Hochul won their Democratic primary elections, with Hochul defeating Timothy Wu.
 They were also the Working Families Party nominees.
 (In New York, candidates for governor and lieutenant governor are nominated separately, but run as a ticket in the general election.)
 In November, the Cuomo/Hochul ticket won the general election.
 Hochul was sworn in as lieutenant governor on January 1, 2015.

 2018

 In the 2018 Democratic primary for lieutenant governor of New York, Hochul defeated Jumaane Williams, a member of the New York City Council, 53.3%–46.7%.
 In the November 6 general election, the Cuomo-Hochul ticket defeated the Republican ticket of Marc Molinaro and Julie Killian, 59.6%–36.2%.